This is a puzzle consisting of two overlapping circular disks, reminiscent of other

 The standard version of the puzzle however has many identical pieces.
 The set of 5 diamonds splits into 2+1+2 pieces of each colour, and the two sets of 7 diamonds each split as 4+2+1 into the three colours.
 This gives a total of 7!2·5! / (2!4·4!2) = 330,750 possible positions.

 I used a computer to calculate God's algorithm for the puzzle, and the results are shown in the tables below.
-The 3-colour version needs at most 21 moves to solve, and a version with unique pieces needs at most 33 moves.
+The 3-colour version needs at most 21 moves to solve (16.217 on average), and a version with unique pieces needs at most 33 moves (26.409 on average).

 |3-colour version||Full version|